It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 The cost of living in Wellington is comparable to other OECD countries, and we're rated as more affordable than the country's largest city, Auckland.

-In fact, the Mercer Cost of Living Survey 2017 - the annual international New York based survey ranking 209 cities across six continents - listed Wellington the most affordable city in Australasia.
-They also ranked Wellington as the 12th best city in the world for quality of living.
+In fact, the Mercer Cost of Living Survey 2018 - the annual international New York based survey ranking 209 cities across six continents - listed Wellington as one of the most affordable cities in Australasia.

 Investing in education is one of the most important decisions you will make.

 Below are cost ranges for students living in Wellington, including course fees and accommodation.
 You will also find sample costs for a university student and a secondary school student.

 Fees will make up a large portion of a student's costs.
 You can find detailed course fees on the website of each education provider or by contacting them.

 Below are some cost ranges to give you an idea of course costs.
 Some Wellington schools and tertiary education institutes offer scholarships that international students are eligible for.

 Note: these figures are for full-year costs.
 Some education providers offer short-term or part-time options.
 There may be additional costs for things like application processing.

 |Primary school||$11,000 - $32,000 per year|